NirAharoni2/collaboration-in-ai/README.md

 ---

 ## ▶️ How to Use
+install pygame

-To run a simulation for a specific level, use the following command in your terminal:
+To run a simulation for a specific level, use the following command in your terminal from collaboration-in-ai folder:

 ```bash
 python -m overcooked.main <level_id>
 ```
 <sub>💡 Note: The `<level_id>` corresponds directly to the problem number listed in the table above.
-For example, problem3 means level_id = 3.</sub>
+For example, problem3 means level_id = 3. (problem 9 doesn't have a simulation)</sub>